ak5k/reafab/README.md

 ### Installation and recommendations
 * Place platform specific library file into REAPER UserPlugins directory.
+* Set hardware MIDI controller encoders to MIDI Relative.
+E.g. in X-Touch Mini, set Encoder minval to Relative1.
 * Map corresponding MIDI controls to ReaFab actions.
 Encoders in Relative mode.
 * Using REAPER native actions to navigate tracks will 'increase productivity'.
-* Configure REAPER to show only one Track FX Chain window at a time.
+* Configure REAPER to 'Only allow one FX chain window open at a time, Open track FX window on track change, Only if any FX window is open'.
 Otherwise screen will get cluttered.

 ![image](https://i.imgur.com/bAVdj05.gif)